JacoNeto/flutter_firebase_chat_core/doc/firebase-usage.md

 );
 ```

-You can provide values like `firstName`, `imageUrl` and `lastName` if you're planning to have a screen with all users available for chat.
+You can provide values like `displayName`, `imageUrl` and `lastName` if you're planning to have a screen with all users available for chat.
 The `id` is the only required field and you **need to** use the `uid` you get from the Firebase Authentication after you register a user.
 If you don't use Firebase for authentication, you can register a user using your custom `JWT` token, then call `FirebaseChatCore.instance.createUserInFirestore` as described above.

 Aside from registration, you will need to log users in when appropriate, using available methods from Firebase Authentication, including the custom `JWT` token.